 During her decade-long tenure at PHI, Josie has fulfilled many roles within the GOJoven Program including managing the GOJoven Belize pilot project, an English-language version of the GOJoven program replicated in Belize since 2011.
 Currently she manages the advocacy component of the GOJoven Regional program, advising country teams on advocacy planning and implementation in Honduras, Mexico, Guatemala and Belize.
 She also directs GOJoven’s Summit Scholarship Fund, which supports the educational goals of GOJoven Alumni.
 Josie also coordinates the curriculum development and economic empowerment components of the Adolescent Girls’ Advocacy and Leadership Initiative, a program that improves girls’ health, educational and economic opportunities, and human rights by strengthening the capacity of Central American and African advocates.
 Josie is also a certified sex educator and she has served on PHI’s Institutional Review Board for the past eight years.

 Marian Alonso, BA

-Marian Alonso is the Assistant to the GOJoven Program.
+Marian Alonso manages the GOJoven grant portfolio, monitors program activities, researches relevant materials, policies, and funding opportunities, and provides technical assistance and feedback to grantee organizations.
 She completed her undergraduate work in Psychology and Music at Loyola Marymount University (LMU) inLos Angeles, where she was a member of the University Honors Program and received the Riordan and Arete Community Service Awards and the McKay Student Leadership Award.
 She directed the LMU Alternative Breaks program, and as a recipient of the Payden Summer Research grant, she worked on a clean stoves project in rural Peru.
 She volunteered at a family center for working children in Quito,Ecuador and taught college-level English in Quito for two years.
 She has traveled extensively and speaks both English and Spanish.